Add an Automation Wizard

 2. Choose a trigger type from the pulldown menu on the Select Trigger page, then click Next.

-Note that the trigger pulldown is validated for the current trigger category, listing trigger types for that category only (i.e., if you're working with incident triggers, the pulldown will not list lifecycle triggers).
+Note: The trigger pulldown is validated for the current trigger category, listing trigger types for that category only (i.e., if you're working with incident triggers, the pulldown will not list lifecycle triggers).

 3. Specify one or more conditions that will cause the automation to execute when the conditions are matched, using the condition building tools provided.
 Click Next when you're finished.